nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The client does not have a car associated to them.
+The Client does not have a Car associated to them.
     * 2a1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2b.
-The given client identification number is invalid.
+The given Client id is invalid.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 2.

-**Use case: UC8 - Edit a car of a client**
+**Use case: UC8 - Edit a Car of a Client**

 **MSS**

-1. User <u>views a client (UC5)</u>.
+1. User <u>views a Client (UC5)</u>.
-2. User requests to edit a specific field of the client's car.
+2. User requests to edit a specific field of the Client's Car.
-3. MATER edits the field of the car of the client and displays a confirmation message.
+3. MATER edits the field of the Client's Car and displays a confirmation message.

     Use case ends.

 **Extensions**

 * 2a.
-The client does not have a car associated to them.
+The Client does not have a Car associated to them.
     * 2a1.
 MATER shows an error message.

       Use case resumes from step 1.

 * 2b.
-The given client identification number is invalid.
+The given Client id is invalid.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2c.
-The given field identification tag is invalid.
+The given field tag is invalid.
     * 2c1.
 MATER shows an error message.

       Use case resumes from step 2.